Thirlmere Lakes National Park

 - in the Sydney and surrounds region

-Thirmere Lakes is open from sunrise to sunset but may have to close at times due to poor weather or fire danger.
+Thirmere Lakes is open from from 5.30am to 8pm during daylight savings and 5.30am to 6pm rest of year.
+The park may have to close at times due to poor weather or fire danger.

 Contact hours: Entry station is only open on weekends, public holidays and school holidays.